 Challenge 1: Being Agile & Staying on Top of Market Changes

 Continuous market research is critical.
 That means paying attention to what your competitors are doing, engaging with your customers and employees about what you’re doing right as well as potential pain points, and having the right technology in place to regularly monitor customer trends.
 Paying close attention to customer behaviors and preferences and your day-to-day market performance allows your evolution to be proactive versus reactive.
 But how do you access the most current data about customers, prospects and markets?
 How can you more quickly and accurately interpret that data to make it actionable?

 With the right information tools, you can look closely at the financial stability of your clients and track your portfolio risk.
 That data, when paired with economic intelligence, market trends and industry risk analysis, helps you make informed and accurate business decisions.
-Euler Hermes interface allows users to evaluate credit risk and review the financial health of potential trading partners.
+Euler Hermes' trade credit insurance

 Challenge 2: Effective Cash Flow Management

 To survive and grow in a challenging market, your business needs to maintain its cash flow so you have the capacity to invest in opportunities as they arise.
 Shortening your real payment period, maximizing supplier credit, screening current and potential customers for credit risk, making clear agreements about payment terms, and regularly communicating with your customers and suppliers about cash flow concerns are important.